FFXIV Blacksmith Guide - Craft Weapons and Tools in Eorzea

 Another good idea for early levels is checking the Grand Company submissions.
 They too are really simple and work similar to levequests, the experience rewards are also comparable.
 When you see a star next to an item in the Grand Company Submission you should prioritize getting it.
 The star stands for double exp rewards.
 You don’t even have to craft those items to get the crafting experience.
 No matter how you got the item in question, just turn it in and you get the rewards.

 At level 15 the leves switch from bronze items to the iron ones.
-At this point, we recommend on doing the levequests called Riveting Run and Tools of the Trade, since they will grant the biggest experience rewards.
+At this point, we recommend doing the levequests called Riveting Run and Tools of the Trade, since they will grant the biggest experience rewards.
 To complete them you’re going to have to obtain Iron Rivets and an Iron Doming Hammer.

 After hitting level 20 you unlock new, more lucrative Levequests.
-We recommend focusing on The Devil’s Workshop and Claw Daddy, because they can be done three times each.
+We recommend focusing on The Devil’s Workshop and Claw Daddy because they can be done three times each.
 For those quests, you’re going to need Brass Viking Swords and Iron Claw Hammers.
 Ingredients for a single Brass Viking Sword are 1 Fire Shard, 1 Earth Shard, 1 Brass Ingot, 1 Aldgoat Leather and 1 Viking Sword.
 To create an Iron Claw Hammer you will need 1 Fire Shard, 1 Earth Shard, 1 Jellyfish Humours, 1 Iron Ingot and 1 Elm Lumber.

 At level 25 there are more Levequests that can be repeated three times.
 That’s Some Fin Grinding will require you to craft Initiate’s Mortars and to complete Cleaving the Glim you will need Iron Round Knives.
 The ingredients for Initiate’s Mortar are 2 Fire Shards, 2 Earth Shards, 2 Iron Ingots, and 1 Yew Lumber.
 Creating an Iron Round Knife requires 2 Fire Shards, 2 Earth Shards, 1 Iron Ingot, 1 Yew Lumber, and 1 Mudstone Whetstone.

 We follow the same principle of repeatable leaves after getting level 30.
 This is the time we’re starting to use steel.
 This time we recommend doing Don’t Fear the Reaper and Can You Spare a Dollabra.
-For the first one you have to craft Steel Scythes, for each one of them you will need 4 Fire Shards, 3 Earth Shards.
-1 Steel Ingot, 1 Siltstone Whetsone and 1 Oak Lumber.
+For the first one, you have to craft Steel Scythes, for each one of them you will need 4 Fire Shards, 3 Earth Shards.
+1 Steel Ingot, 1 Siltstone Whetsone, and 1 Oak Lumber.
 The second one requires Steel Dolabras that consist of 4 Fire Shards, 3 Earth Shards, 1 Steel Ingot, 1 Steel Plate, 1 Undyed Velveteen and 1 Walnut Lumber.

 Level 40 is a threshold to another material – Mythril.
 Besides that, everything stays the same.
 We’re still going for the highest level available triple turn-ins.
 This time they are File That Under Whatever and Streamlining Operations.
 You’re going to have to craft Mythril Files from 5 Fire Shards, 4 Earth Shards, 2 Mythril Ingots, and 1 Boar Leather as well as Mythril Claw Hammers, consisting of 5 Fire Shards, 4 Earth Shards, 1 Mythril Ingot, 1 Oak Lumber and 1 Linseed Oil.

 This is when we switch to cobalt.
 The most lucrative, repeatable quests at this level are: You Stay on That Side and I Maul Right.
 The first one requires Cobalt Pliers, that can be crafted from 5 Fire Shards, 5 Earth Shards, 1 Cobalt Ingot, 1 Cobalt Rivet and 1 Shark Oil.
-The objective of the latter are Cobalt Sledgehammers.
+The objective of the latter is Cobalt Sledgehammers.
 Ingredients for one are 5 Fire Shards, 5 Earth Shards, 1 Cobalt Ingot, 1 Rosewood Lumber, and 1 Horn Glue.

 At level 50 you unlock the Waiting in the Winglet class quest.
 Make sure you complete it, to get a really nice weapon – High-Quality Cobalt Winglet melded with Savage Might Materia 3.
 It’s a really nice option for a Paladin.